SalmanResearchAI/PWI-Supplementary-Analysis/README.md

 ---

-## 📘 Section 5 – IoMT Analysis
+## Section 5 – IoMT Analysis

-> Section 5 of the paper, which includes a detailed discussion of the physiological observations and PWI score interpretations, has been relocated to the [Online Annex](./Annex/PWI_Online_Annex_Final.docx).
-It includes:
+> Section 5 of the paper, which includes a detailed discussion of the physiological observations and PWI score interpretations, some of its parts have been relocated.
+> It includes:

 - Detailed daily breakdowns (March 1, 2, 3, 5, 8)
-- Correlation between EDA, PRV, RR during stress
+- Correlation between EDA, PRV, and RR during stress
 - Use-case illustration of PWI detecting distressed states
 - PWI score mapping with real-time physiological data

 ---

-## 🔍 Extended Observations (Optional)

-> Further in-depth notes for March 02, 05, and 08 are embedded in the annex file.
-You may also view raw analysis notes in [`extended_observations.md`](./extended_observations.md) *(if included in repo)*.

----

-## 📢 Citation and Usage
+## Citation and Usage

 If you use or refer to the materials here, please cite the paper: